GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/sprite-toggle-switch/index.md

 **Is checked**
 Check if the toggle switch is checked.

-**Is clicked**
-Check if the button was just clicked.

-**Is focused**
-Check if the button is either hovered or pressed but not hovered.

 **Is hovered**
 Check if the cursor is hovered over the button.

-**Is idle**
-Check if the button is not used.

-**Is pressed**
-Check if the button is currently being pressed with mouse or touch.

 **Opacity**
 Compare the opacity of an object, between 0 (fully transparent) to 255 (opaque).

-**Is checked property**
-Check the property value for is checked.

-**PreviousIsChecked property**
-Check the property value for previousIsChecked.

 **Scale on X axis**
 Compare the width's scale of an object.